flenniken/statictea/docs/messages.md

     "The index value must be a variable name or literal string.", "The index variable value is not a valid variable name.", "The index value is not a string.",
-    "A two parameter IF function cannot be used as an argument."]
+    "A two parameter IF function cannot be used as an argument.", "Invalid anchor type, expected html or github."]
 ```

 # WarningData